Oppenheimer (band)

-Oppenheimer were an indie pop band from Belfast, Northern Ireland.
+Oppenheimer was an indie pop band from Belfast, Northern Ireland.
 The band was made up of musicians Shaun Robinson and Rocky O'Reilly.
 Robinson and O'Reilly were previously members of the now disbanded Belfast group, Torgas Valley Reds.
 They met in 2003, in Belfast.
 O'Reilly had been mixing sound and recording Torgas Valley Reds, whom Robinson drummed for.
 Inspired by their mutual love for Moog synthesizers, vocoders, and airhorns, O'Reilly and Robinson formed Oppenheimer in late 2004, using O'Reilly's spare room to record three songs, which they sent to their favourite labels.

 Oppenheimer's music has been used in various North American television shows, including How I Met Your Mother, in the episode "Lucky Penny", Ugly Betty, and Gossip Girl.

 History

 Origins

 Robinson and O'Reilly began recording music together in 2004 in Belfast.
 They claim that Oppenheimer is not actually named for physicist Robert Oppenheimer.
 Instead, the name was selected because the duo found it to be aurally and visually aesthetic.
 Their record label, Little Ruddiger Records, comes from Bart's Inner Child, a fifth-season episode of The Simpsons in which self-help guru Brad Goodman believes Bart Simpson's name to be "Ruddiger".